infr/falldetector-public/thesis.md

 **write more about the challenges and how the different methods handle them**

+##### Video noise

+Usually every video feed has noise.
+This noise is ... **write more about noise** Video noise is usually handled with a Gaussian or median filter.
+After the filter a dilation of foreground pixels can be performed.
+The dilation helps to ... **write more**

 ### Activity detection

 One of the reasons why one would like to detect foreground objects from a video is to be able to determinate what activity the person in the video is performing.
-In the *static approach* the persons posture is analyzed at a specific time.
+In the *static analysis* the persons posture is analyzed at a specific time.
 A posture is a good indicator of what the person is doing e.g. lying, standing or sitting.
 This information alone is not very useful.
-That is why in the *dynamic approach* the outcome of the static approach is combined to the earlier static approach outcomes.
+That is why in the *dynamic analysis* the outcome of the static approach is combined to the earlier static approach outcomes.
 In this way we can analyze movement patterns.
 (Cardinaux et al. 2011) If the person was standing in the last frame and in the current frame is detected as lying, the person probably have suffered from a fall (Cardinaux et al. 2011; Kroputaponchai & Suvonvorn 2013).

 #### Static analysis

 The static approach tries to detect in what posture the target person is.
 This analysis is done frame-wise (for each frame separately).
 Posture of a person is a good indication of the persons state. *Aspect ratio measurement* is a simple and quick way to analyze a persons posture.
 It is used in many fall detection algorithms (Fleck & Straßer 2010; Lin & Ling 2007; Nasution & Emmanuel 2007).
 Aspect ratio is calculated using the foreground pixels of a person, that are obtained with a background subtraction, to determinate in what position the person is.
 The persons *bounding box* is constructed by finding the furthest foreground pixels (leftmost, rightmost, topmost, bottommost).
 Shadows and noise can cause errors in the bounding box calculations.
 To avoid this there can be a histogram applied row-wise and column-wise and then the bounding box would be constructed for the pixels that exceed the histograms threshold.
 Horizontal and vertical projection histograms can decrease the effects of noise and shadows.
-(Cardinaux et al. 2011) Nasution & Emmanuel (2007) proposed a k-Nearest Neighbor (KNN) algorithm to identify the most similar posture from the postures that were trained to the algorithm during the training phase.
+(Cardinaux et al. 2011)

+Nasution & Emmanuel (2007) proposed a k-Nearest Neighbor (KNN) algorithm to identify the most similar posture from the postures that were trained to the algorithm during the training phase.

+Rougier et al. (2007) proposed the usage of an *approximated ellipse* instead of a bounding box to estimate the persons posture.
+This method can extract the orientation of a person better than the bounding box.

 #### Dynamic analysis